 Working with a solid surface underneath, slide the chicken over the beer can as far as it will go.

-Set up the barbecue with a drip pan in the middle and lit charcoal on either side.
-Add a couple handfuls of damp chips to each pile of coals.
+Set up the barbecue with a tray of water in the centre and lit charcoal briquettes on either side.
+Add a couple of handfuls of damp wood chips to each pile of coals.

-When the wood begins to smoke, place the bird-on-a-can on the cooking grill over the water pan, balancing the bird on its two legs and the can like a tripod.
-Close the lid and cook the chicken until the internal temperature reaches 71° to 74°C in the thickest part of the thigh (not touching the bone).
+When the wood begins to smoke, place the chicken and the can over the tray of water, balancing the chicken on its legs and the can, like a tripod.
+Close the lid and cook the chicken until the internal temperature reaches 70° to 74°C in the thickest part of the thigh (not touching the bone).

 When the chicken is fully cooked, grab the back with tongs and slide a spatula under the can to lift it.
 Be careful—the beer will be very hot.
-Let the chicken rest for about 10 minutes before sliding it off the can (the internal temperature will rise 3 to 6 degrees during resting).
+Leave the chicken to rest for about 10 minutes before sliding it off of the can (the internal temperature will rise 5 to 10 degrees during this time).